joiellantero/auto-create-django-project/README.md

 - you can also view the hidden files by adding the project folder, `auto-create-django-project`, to your fave code editor.

-- here in github, go to `settings` > `developer settings` > `personal access tokens` > `generate new token`
+- here in github, click on your pic on the top right and go to `settings` > `developer settings` > `personal access tokens` > `generate new token`

 - name your token to `auto` and check `repo - Full control of private repositories` and `user - Update all user data`
   - we need this so that the script can create a repo for us when we run it.
   - make sure that your credentials are already set up in your git config

+- copy your generated token
+  - it should look like some random numbers and letters

 - edit the `.env` by filling up the necessary info.
-Place your info inside the double quotation marks like `USERNAME=JohnDoe`.
-I've set up the code editor by default to atom but feel free to change it to your favorite code editor.
+Place your info inside the double quotation marks like `USERNAME=JohnDoe` (this is your github username).
+I've set up the code editor by default to atom but feel free to change it to your favorite code editor, e.g., code.

   ```plaintext
   FILEPATH="<put the filepath where you want your project to be saved>"